Vectra lands $100M Series E investment for AI-driven network security – TechCrunch

 He said that as companies move their data to the cloud, they are looking for ways to ensure the security of their most valuable data assets, and he says his company’s NDR solution can provide that.
 In fact, securing the cloud side of the equation is one of the primary investment focuses for this round.

-Tim McAdam from lead investor TVC, says that the AI piece is a real differentiator for Vectra and one that attracted his firm to invest in the company.
+Tim McAdam, from lead investor TCV, says that the AI piece is a real differentiator for Vectra and one that attracted his firm to invest in the company.
 He said that while he realized that AI is an overused term these days, after talking to 30 customers he heard over and over again that Vectra’s AI-driven solution was a differentiator over competing products.
 “All of them have decided to standardize on the Vectra Cognito because to a person, they spoke of the efficacy and the reduction of their threat vectors as a result of standardizing on Vectra,” McAdam told TechCrunch.

-The company was founded in 2012 and currently has 240.
-That is expected to double in the year to 18 months with this funding.
+The company was founded in 2012 and currently has 240 employees.
+That is expected to double in a year to 18 months with this funding.